Devanshicode/rhcsa-linux-journey/Day -1 Navigation/task_solution.md

 ## Objective

-Create a backup of all `.conf` files modified within the last 3 days under `/etc`, preserve the original directory structure, create a symbolic link to the backup, and verify the backup.
+Create a backup of all .conf files modified within the last 3 days under /etc, preserve the original directory structure, create a symbolic link to the backup, and verify the backup.

 ---